QuantGov/regcensus-api-python/README.md

 This Python API client connects to the api located at at the [QuantGov website][1].
 More advanced users who want to interact with the API directly can use the link above to pull data from the RegData API.
 R users can access the same features provided in this package in the R package __regcensusAPI__.

+We put together a short video tutorial, showing some of the basics of the API library.
+You can view that [here][4].

 ## Installing and Importing __RegCensus__

 The RegCensus Python library is pip installable: